DEMETER298/IonBreeders_ABH/README.md

 **Missing genotype**
 NoCall_0 indicated that no reads were aligned at the site.
 NoCall_X indicate that despite aligning X reads at the site, no variant could be detected.
-If the number of aligned reads is large but missing genotype as "No Call", it indicates that the variant was difficult to detect accurately (eg, homopolymer).
+When the read depth required for variant detection is x10 in the parameter of VariantCaller.
+If the read depth is less than 10, variant is not detected and it becomes “No Call”.
+In addition, when variant detection is difficult (such as homopolymer sites), it may become “No Call” even if there is a sufficient read depth.

 `ABH(marker in row/sample in column)`:output file can be opened in Excel as shown below.
 ![noParent_ABH](https://user-images.githubusercontent.com/40309394/65673757-60748800-e086-11e9-9b77-948872104263.png)